-- a) apply integrated knowledge and advanced conceptual thinking skills innovatively to solve complex communication design problems: - b) use a range of design methods, processes and techniques competently to create, present and argue for professional communication designs; and - to demonstrate knowledge of design history and theory and to conduct design criticism and research.
+- a) apply integrated knowledge and advanced conceptual thinking skills innovatively to solve complex communication design problems; - b) use a range of design methods, processes and techniques competently to create, present and argue for professional communication designs; and - to demonstrate knowledge of design history and theory and to conduct design criticism and research.

-AD2.3.2.2 Exit level outcomes and Exit level outcomes Assessment criteria A qualifying student will be able to: A qualifying student will be competent if: Solve complex communication design problems innovatively by applying integrated knowledge and advanced conceptual thinking skills.
-1.1 Knowledge of design principles is applied innovatively to solve complex communication design problems of an acceptable range and scope.
+Exit level outcomes and Assessment criteria A qualifying student will be able to: A qualifying student will be competent if: Solve complex communication design problems innovatively by applying integrated knowledge and advanced conceptual thinking skills.
+Knowledge of design principles is applied innovatively to solve complex communication design problems of an acceptable range and scope.
 1.2 Communication, marketing and branding theories are applied in an integrated manner to solve complex communication design problems innovatively.
 1.3 Theories of information design and persuasion are applied in an integrated manner to solve complex communication design problems innovatively.
 1.4 Advanced conceptual thinking and research skills are applied in an integrated manner to solve complex communication design problems innovatively.
 1.5 Solutions to complex communication design problems show respect for conventions pertaining to intellectual property, copyright and plagiarism.
-Use a range of design methods, processes and techniques competently to create, present and argue for professional communication 2.1 A range of visualisation, autographic and digital skills are used competently to create and articulate professional communication designs for print and screen. designs.
+Use a range of design methods, processes and techniques competently to create, present and argue for professional communication A range of visualisation, autographic and digital skills are used competently to create and articulate professional communication designs for print and screen. designs.
 2.2 Presentation techniques and professional discourse are used persuasively to support and clarify design solutions.

 Act ethically and professionally in a communication design context.
 3.1 Appropriate ethical values and approaches are drawn on to make decisions in a communication design context.
-3.2 Professional standards of conduct are adhered to Demonstrate detailed knowledge of design history and theory and in a communication design context.
-4.1 Detailed knowledge of relevant South African and international design history and seminal theory is conduct design criticism and research. demonstrated in writing.
+3.2 Professional standards of conduct are adhered to in a communication design context.
+Demonstrate detailed knowledge of design history and theory and conduct design criticism and research.
+4.1 Detailed knowledge of relevant South African and international design history and seminal theory is demonstrated in writing.
 4.2 Design research is conducted competently, by using a broad range of design research methods.
 4.3 Research findings are presented correctly, using appropriate academic conventions.
 4.4 Evaluation and critique of design practice and products are conducted competently, based on a systematic and defined framework.